 Causes Nutritional Deficiencies

-Just like us, Candida requires a variety of nutrients for its own survival and for the construction of its biofilms.
-It obtains these nutrients by stealing them from our body, which can lead to deficiencies in a wide array of nutrients.
+Just like us, Candida requires a variety of nutrients for its own survival and the construction of its biofilms.
+It obtains these nutrients by stealing them from our body, which can lead to deficiencies in a wide array of nutrients like Zinc, B6, and Biotin to name a few.

 Can Inhibit or Activate Your Immune System